-The Certificates evidence and represent proportionate and undivided interests in the Notes and in debt service payments to be made thereon by the related Participants.
+The Certificates evidence and represent proportionate and undivided interests in the Notes and in the debt service payment to be made thereon by the Participant.

-The Notes are general obligations of the respective Participants and, to the extent not paid from the Pledged Revenues (as defined herein) of the related Participant, shall be paid from any other moneys of such Participants lawfully available therefor.
+The Notes are general obligations of the Participant and, to the extent not paid from the Pledged Revenues (as defined herein) of the Participant, shall be paid from any other moneys of the Participant lawfully available therefor.
 See "PARTICIPANT FINANCES" herein.
-However, except for the Pledged Revenues, the Participants are not prohibited from pledging, encumbering and utilizing other moneys for other purposes and there can be no assurance that such other moneys will be available for the payment of the principal and interest with respect to the Certificates and the Notes evidenced thereby.
-No Participant has any obligation to pay the principal of or interest on the Note of any other Participant.
+However, except for the Pledged Revenues, the Participant is not prohibited from pledging, encumbering and utilizing other moneys for other purposes and there can be no assurance that such other moneys will be available for the payment of the principal and interest with respect to the Certificates and the Notes evidenced thereby.